 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-Yesterday included a lot of firsts for me.
-It was my first time flying international first class, my first transpacific flight, and my first time (that I recall) on a 747.
-And now it is the first time I’ve been on a flight that had to be diverted!
+My trip to Australia in early 2017 included a lot of firsts for me.
+It was my first time flying international first class (SEE: United Polaris First SFO to ICN: A review), my first transpacific flight, and my first time (that I can recall) on a 747.
+And it was the first time I’ve been on a flight that had to be diverted!

-I never expected to add on stop in Alaska.
+I never expected to tack on a stop in Alaska.

 A smooth flight goes south (or…north?)